3 KCK officers, at least 3 suspects shot in undercover fentanyl bust

 Anyone with information on the incident can call the TIPS Hotline at (816) 474-8477.

-This is a Breaking News story.
-FOX4 will continue to keep you updated as details become available both online and on FOX4 News at 5,6.
+This is a breaking news story.
+FOX4 will continue to keep you updated as details become available both online and on FOX4 News.